openprocurement/openprocurement.tender.limited/docs/source/standard/award.rst

 :qualified:
     bool

-    Confirms that Procuring entity has no grounds to reject a participant in accordance with Article 17 of the Law of Ukraine "On public procurement".
+    Confirms that Procuring entity has no grounds to reject a participant in accordance with Article 17 of the Law of Ukraine "On Public Procurement".

 Award workflow
 --------------